 FACT: On Thursday June 11th 1885 Peter Guidinger, age 57, shot and killed a subject known to all as Henry Neiers.
 The crime took place in the Town of Mequon in Ozaukee county Wisconsin.
-The shooting took place at the home of Carl Feldmann, brother in law to Anna nee-Guidinger Feldmann.
+The shooting took place at the home of William and Anna Feldmann.
 Anna was married to William Feldmann and is the daughter of Peter Guidinger.
-The Guidinger farm and the Carl Feldmann farm shared fence lines.
+The Guidinger farm and the Feldmann farm shared fence lines.
 The Feldmann house is still standing today and is located on what is now known as Mequon Road.
 Henry Neiers was the uncle of Peter's wife Anna and great uncle to Anna Feldmann.

 Although Peter never testified at his trial, it was evident through his son Peter's testimony and that of other witnesses that the crime was pre-meditated by the actions of Peter leading up to the shooting.
 Peter was and remained very distraught with the passing of his wife Anna.
 Anna died 21 days before the shooting occured on June 11th.